 - Entry to Zhuilu Old Road is only allowed between 7:00 am-10:00 am.

 There are often venomous snakes and insects on the trail, so hikers should be extremely careful.

 *Please note: A park entry permit and ticket must be obtained prior to entering the trail.
-Please purchase tickets at the Swallow Grotto’s east trail head ticket booth.
-Full priced tickets are 200nt, discounted tickets for children age 6-12 are 100nt and children under age 6 are free of charge.
+Please purchase tickets at the Swallow Grotto's east trailhead tollbooth.
+Full priced tickets are NT$200, discounted tickets for children age 6-12 and adults over 65 years eligible are NT$100 and children under age 6, mountain rescue and disaster personnel, and persons with physical and mental disabilities (each accompanied by one necessary companion) eligible are free of charge.

 - QR Code

 - Geographic Code